-Your dog, if it’s like mine, probably roams around the house, alternating between doorways to lay in and your clean rugs to lie on.
+Your dog, if like the typical canine, probably roams around the house, alternating between doorways to lay in and your clean rugs to lie on.
 Your dog is probably an essential member of the family, whose health you care about very much.
 But can your dog catch the same illnesses as you?
-Take bites from chiggers for example, also known as Trombiculiasis mites.
+Take bites from chiggers, for example, also known as Trombiculiasis mites.
 The parasite causes humans to itch, scratch and must be handled with caution, or it could cause a secondary infection.
 But can your dog even get chigger bites?

 Can Dogs Get Chigger Bites?

-Some may think because dogs are coated in thick hair, that they are unlikely or immune from getting chigger bites, but actually, they can 100% be bitten!
+YES!
+Some may think because dogs are coated in thick hair, that they are unlikely or immune from getting chigger bites, but actually, they can be bitten just as humans can.
 Chiggers pose the same threat of infection to your dog as they do to you!